aperikleous/SignalRConsoleApplication/README.md

 7.While the solution is running, browse Solution Explorer for the SignalRConsoleClient project, right-click on it, select "Debug", then "Start New Instance"

-8.Alternatively, configure both as startup projects
+8.Alternatively, configure both the SignalRConsoleApp and the SignalRConsoleClient as startup projects